How Does Forex Work? - How to Trade In Forex

 Let's say you are out there one day doing grocery shopping.
 You need apples, and there happens to be only a single vendor with just the right amount of apples.
 You negotiate, agree on the price, and make the exchange – a set amount of money for a set amount of apples.
 Both you and the vendor made a trade, getting precisely what you wanted.

-The next day, you are out there again with the aim to buy the same amount of apples, only now there are two vendors, both having the amount of apples you need.
-This means that there is higher supply of apples then there is demand for them.
+The next day, you are out there again to buy the same amount of apples, only now there are two vendors, both having the number of apples you need.
+This means that there is a higher supply of apples then there is demand for them.
 The competition between vendors will push the price of apples down since both of them realise you will probably go for the cheaper apples, assuming all other things are equal.
 A new price will be set and you will make a deal with whichever vendor you see fit.

 Alternatively, if that day you came with a friend who is also interested in apples, but only one vendor was there, there would be more demand for apples, but the supply would be lower.
 A vendor would recognise this and increase the price of their apples, knowing that both you and your friend will definitely buy all of their apples.
 This is the ABC of economics, and it is absolutely vital that you, as an aspiring trader, understand the simple logic of this example given, since it will help you to understand how the Forex market works.